Procedure Deep-Dive · May 23, 2026

 Whether skin bounces back after breast implant removal is the wrong question, because "bounce" promises a return that the tissue cannot always make.
 The right question is how much your specific skin will retract, and that is answered by four things you mostly cannot change: elasticity, age, implant size, and duration in place.
 Younger patients with intact collagen and smaller, shorter-lived implants get the shrink-wrap result.
 Older patients with large, long-standing implants get deflation, and for them a lift is not an upsell but the procedure that delivers the contour they were picturing.

 The decision worth carrying into a consultation is to ask for the skin-snap test and a one-sentence prediction of the no-lift outcome, then to weigh a lift honestly against it.
-The published guidance from Dr. Emil Kohan on whether skin retracts after breast implant removal is a reasonable starting point for understanding the variables before you book the exam that will actually read your tissue.
+Understand the four variables before you book the exam that will actually read your tissue, and be suspicious of any practice that answers without examining you.